Estimated reading time: 4 minutes

 The developmental editor is the person who goes to work on your completed (or nearly-completed) manuscript when it doesn’t quite work.
 For example, maybe your manuscript lacks focus and/or organization.
 Maybe there are areas that need further development or contain language that needs to be sharpened.
 Maybe certain sections are overwritten and need to be trimmed.

-There are two kinds of editors: developmental editor and copy editor.
+There are two additional kinds of editors: line editor and copy editor.

 The copy editor checks your finished manuscript for errors in spelling and grammar, as well as redundancies and omissions, and ensures that the writing style is consistent throughout.
 Every manuscript will need a good copy editor!